Sintrastes/bedelibry-app/README.md

 # Building/Installing

-Montague-reflex is built with [obelisk](https://github.com/obsidiansystems/obelisk/) and [nix](https://nixos.org/), so make sure those are installed first.
+Montague-reflex is built with [nix](https://nixos.org/) and optionally [obelisk](https://github.com/obsidiansystems/obelisk/), so make sure those are installed first.

-After those are installed, to build an Android APK for Montague, just run `nix-build -A android.frontend -o result-android` at the root of this repo.
-A simple web server for testing out the app locally (at http://localhost:8000/ by default) can also be run by executing `ob run`.
+After nix is installed, to build an Android APK for Montague, just run `nix-build -A android.frontend -o result-android` at the root of this repo.
+To instead build a web front-end, you can run `nix-build -A ghcjs.frontend -o result-frontend`.

+If you have `ob` installed, a simple web server for testing out the app locally (at http://localhost:8000/ by default) can also be run by executing `ob run`.